 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, had a fairy living over the fourth gateway of his massive palace.
-The fairy did not worship the Buddha and was greatly annoyed that she and her children had to come down to the ground floor to pay respect to him or any of his elder disciples every time they visited Anathapindika.
-She tried unsuccessfully to get his business manager and his eldest son to make him stop hosting these people because of all the money he wasted.
+The fairy was not a follower of the Buddha and was greatly annoyed that she and her children had to come down to the ground floor to pay respect every time he and his elder disciples visited Anathapindika.
+She tried unsuccessfully to get Anathapindika’s business manager and his eldest son to stop him hosting these people because of all the money he wasted.

 Even after Anathapindika fell into poverty from neglecting his business in order to focus fully on helping people, he continued to give what he could to the Buddha’s sangha.
-The fairy now saw a chance to change his mind and she appeared before him in visible form imploring him to stop giving things to the Buddha and instead think of his future and his family.
+The fairy now saw a chance to change his mind, and she appeared before him in visible form, imploring him to stop donating to the Buddha and instead think of his future and his family.
 Anathapindika, whose faith in the Buddha never wavered, was so incensed by her words that he kicked her and her children out of the palace.

 Now homeless, the fairy asked several gods to convince Anathapindika to let her return.
 But when they heard the wicked words she had spoken, all refused.
-Indra, king of the gods, however, did propose a way that she could earn his forgiveness.
+Indra, king of the gods, however, did propose a way she could earn his forgiveness.
 Anathapindika had not sought recovery of many of the loans he had made and had also lost some buried treasure chests.
-Indra told the fairy to tell Anathapindika’s delinquent borrowers that while he had not sought payment of debts when he was wealthy, now that he was poor it was time to pay up.
-He further suggested she take some young goblins with her to scare these people into action.
+Indra suggested the fairy tell Anathapindika’s delinquent borrowers that while he had not sought payment of debts when he was wealthy, now that he was poor it was time to pay up.
+And she should take some young goblins with her to scare these people into action.
 She should also use her supernatural powers to find the missing money.

-Anathapindika then began to speak highly of himself since he had not been swayed by the fairy to stop supporting the Buddha.
+Anathapindika then began to speak highly of himself since the fairy had not swayed him to stop supporting the Buddha.
 But the Buddha corrected him, explaining that his dedication was no great accomplishment because he was living in the lifetime of a perfect Buddha.
 As an example of something truly marvelous, the Buddha told Anathapindika this story of one of his own earlier births, when he had taken a huge leap of faith despite there being no perfect Buddha alive to preach truth to the world.